veverkap/food_challenge/README.md

 ![gif](https://media.giphy.com/media/3oxHQG9Ks6OtIIMX8A/giphy.gif)

-There are three main components to this "app"
+There are three main components to this "app".
+Each application has a README of its own that discusses setup and running the apps (or it will soon)

 ## Downloader (WIP)